sincerelyyyash/resume-ai/README.md

 ---

-With **Resume-AI**, ensure your resume always aligns perfectly with the role youÕre targeting, all while saving time and effort!
+With **Resume-AI**, ensure your resume always aligns perfectly with the role you're targeting, all while saving time and effort!